 San Francisco isn’t just known for Fisherman’s Wharf, Chinatown and Alcatraz– the city also has many public transit options that make commuting a breeze.
 If you’re considering renting in San Francisco, check out this guide to all of the city’s public transit options and what areas they cover.

-Muni Light Rail
+Muni Light Rail Train

-The light rail system consists of seven metro lines that run from the downtown area and into several neighborhoods in the city.
+The light rail system consists of seven metro lines that run from the downtown area into several different neighborhoods in the city.
 The trains are underground downtown, but operate above ground once they get into some of the less crowded areas.

 Muni Cable Cars